 - While you can do any type of lift you please, the Gunner may not be the best option for anyone with a heavy emphasis on powerlifting since the knurling isn’t cut very deep.

-- The zinc coating on this bar might not be ideal for everyone, especially if you live in a humid environment.
+- The zinc coating on this bar might not be ideal for everyone, especially if you store your bar in a humid environment.

 - Anyone looking for a 15-kilogram or 10-kilogram barbell may be disappointed that the Gunner is only available in 20 kilograms.

-When reading how strong and versatile the Gunner is you might be surprised to find that the max you’d spend on this bar is currently around $300, including shipping.
+When reading how strong and versatile the Gunner is, you might be surprised to find that the max you’d spend on this bar is currently around $300, including shipping.
 When checking out, you have two different options to choose from with your sleeve coating — black zinc and bright zinc.
-The bright zinc finish on your bar will feature a price tag of $250, while the black zinc sees a jump to $300.
+Regardless of which style you choose, you won’t see a difference in the price tag.

 Overall Build and Quality

 The Force USA Gunner Barbell is a highly versatile bar that features a black zinc-coated shaft, and the choice of either black zinc or bright zinc on your loading sleeves.
 The tensile strength is as elite as it gets with a rating of 235,000 PSI, and the combo of stainless steel bushings, five-needle bearings, and deep-cut grooved loading sleeves will give you a spin as smooth as anything we’ve tried.
 That being said, we still were able to bench press without the worry of the sleeves spinning too much on their own.